openflighthpc/retype-documentation/Retype_Documentation/flight_environment_usage/flight_tools/flight_hunter.md

 #### `list`

 Shows all nodes in the parsed list of nodes, and has several additional options:
-- `plain` - Displays in a plain format
+- `--plain` - Displays in a plain format
-- `by-group` - Displays by group.
+- `--by-group` - Displays by group.
-- `buffer` - Shows the buffer list instead.
+- `--buffer` - Shows the buffer list instead.

 ---

 #### `modify-groups <node>`

 Allows for adding or removing of groups to a node.
-- `add <groups>` - Adds a group or comma separated list of groups.
+- `--add <groups>` - Adds a group or comma separated list of groups.
-- `remove <groups>` - Removes a group or comma separated list of groups.
+- `--remove <groups>` - Removes a group or comma separated list of groups.
-- `buffer` - Modifies groups in the buffer list instead.
+- `--buffer` - Modifies groups in the buffer list instead.
-- `regex` - The nodename is parsed as regex instead, and group changes are made to all nodes that match.
+- `--regex` - The nodename is parsed as regex instead, and group changes are made to all nodes that match.

 ---